 \section{Introduction}

-Any realistic quantum systems inevitably interact with their surrounding quantum reservoirs, and undergo quantum decoherence~\cite{Breuer2007}.
-It is important to access and characterize the quantum reservoirs, both in theoretical researches and practical applications such as quantum coherence protection~\cite{Viola1999,Tan2013} and reservoir engineering~\cite{Zoller1993,Zoller1996}.
-However, for a complex quantum reservoir with large number of degrees of freedom, it is a difficulty to precisely estimate various parameters that characterize the quantum reservoir.
-An effective way to overcome this difficulty is using quantum probes~\cite{Recati2005,Cirone2009,Benedetti2014,Grasselli2018,Mehboudi2019,Tamascelli2020,Wu2021,Kirkova2021,Adam2022,Khan2022}.
-A quantum probe is a small and controllable quantum system which is prepared in a proper initial state.
-When the quantum probe interacts with the quantum reservoir interested, quantum correlations between them will be generated, which make the probe become sensitive to the fluctuations of the reservoir.
-Information of the parameter to be estimated from the reservoir may be extracted by performing suitable measurement on the probe, whose precision of estimation has been widely studied using the tools of quantum estimation theory~\cite{Helstrom1976,Holevo1982}.
-As restricted by the quantum Cram\'{e}r-Rao (QCR) bound, ultimate precision of any estimation procedure can be quantified by means of quantum Fisher information (QFI) or the corresponding dimensionless quantum signal-to-noise ratio (QSNR)~\cite{Wei2013,Jing2019}.
-The larger QFI (QSNR) indicates the better estimation strategy.
+Any realistic quantum systems inevitably interact with their surrounding quantum reservoirs, leading to quantum decoherence~\cite{Breuer2007}.
+It is crucial to assess and characterize the quantum reservoirs for both theoretical researches and practical applications such as quantum coherence protection~\cite{Viola1999,Tan2013} and reservoir engineering~\cite{Zoller1993,Zoller1996}.
+However, for a complex quantum reservoir with large number of degrees of freedom, it is challenging to precisely estimate various parameters that characterize the quantum reservoir.
+An effective way to overcome the challenge is the use of quantum probes~\cite{Recati2005,Cirone2009,Benedetti2014,Grasselli2018,Mehboudi2019,Tamascelli2020,Wu2021,Kirkova2021,Adam2022,Khan2022}.
+A quantum probe is a small and controllable quantum system prepared in a proper initial state.
+When the quantum probe interacts with the target quantum reservoir, quantum correlations between them will be generated.
+These correlations may make the probe sensitive to the reservoir's fluctuations which are induced by small changes in the parameter to be estimated.
+Therefore, information about the parameter may be extracted by performing an appropriate measurement on the probe.
+In fact, the precision of this estimation has been extensively studied using tools from the quantum parameter estimation theory ~\cite{Helstrom1976,Holevo1982}.
+According to the theory, the ultimate precision of any estimation procedure is limited by the quantum Cram\'{e}r-Rao (QCR) bound, which can be quantified by quantum Fisher information (QFI) or the corresponding dimensionless quantum signal-to-noise ratio (QSNR)~\cite{Wei2013,Jing2019}.
+A larger QFI (QSNR) indicates a higher potential achievable precision.